 LG isn’t a name traditionally associated with auto manufacturing, but neither is Apple, so this common ground could prove the clincher in Apple's ongoing hunt for a partnership on the project.

 Talks are still ongoing, though, and even more recent reports suggest Apple is also in negotiations with Chinese battery supplier CATL – which, like Foxconn, already counts Tesla among its customers – to produce the power source for the Apple Car.
-A deal could, however, be dependent on the latter's willingness to build manufacturing facilities in the US, and ongoing political tensions between Washington and Beijing are likely to prove a roadblock in this regard.
+A deal could, however, be dependent on the latter's willingness to build manufacturing facilities in the US, and enduring political tensions between Washington and Beijing are likely to prove a roadblock in this regard.